 With over 15 locations open on Thanksgiving Day in the Houston area—as well as several other popular affiliated restaurants like Pappadeaux Seafood Kitchen and Pappasito's Cantina nearby—Pappas Bar-B-Q is a great option if you want a taste of some traditional Texan cuisine this holiday season.
 The dine-in Thanksgiving meal features smoked turkey, smoked ham, cornbread stuffing, candied yams, green beans, gravy, and cranberry sauce.
 You can also place an order for a Thanksgiving BBQ feast to-go, but orders must be placed at least 48 hours in advance.

-Opened as a sister restaurant to Commander's Palace in New Orleans, Brennan's serves a variety of southern-inspired creole cuisine year-round and will offer a three-course meal on Thanksgiving this year.
-For a fixed fee, guests can choose from options like NOLA BBQ shrimp shortcake, quinoa-stuffed mirliton, Texas Creole roasted American turkey, Hunter's Honey roasted duck, Turducken-stuffed Texas quail, baked apple cake, and pumpkin pie.
+Opened as a sister restaurant to Commander's Palace in New Orleans, Brennan's serves a variety of southern-inspired creole cuisine year-round and offers a three-course meal on Thanksgiving each year.
+For a fixed fee, guests can choose from options like snapping turtle soup, seafood gumbo, Texas Creole roasted American Turkey, mesquite-grilled redfish, hunter's honey-roasted duck, and turducken stuffed Texas quail.
+For dessert, choose from southern baked apple crisp, Creole cream cheesecake, bayou rum carrot cake, Mississippi mud pie, Robin's lemon meringue pie, or Creole bread pudding, among others.

 A pie bakery in Houston since 1967, the House of Pies family has since expanded to include three locations in Houston and one in The Woodlands.
 While known for its homemade-style pies, which are made with locally-sourced ingredients "the old-fashioned way," House of Pies also makes delicious dinner meals—including on Thanksgiving Day this year.
 Make a reservation at any of the four locations in and around Houston for an 11 a.m. serving of turkey, cornbread stuffing, yams, green beans, cranberry sauce, a dinner roll, and a slice of pumpkin pie.